 Speaker 2: You know, it's funny because when I actually started this project, I actually came up with the concept back in last year when, before any of this stuff occurred.
 And so if something had been in my mind for a while, and I think just kind of the events, you know, 2020 as they unfolded, it became clear to me that this was going to be something that was going to be in the national spotlight for a long time.
 I think it became really obvious to you right after the death of George Ford in Minneapolis and the speed at which healthcare organizations put out statements saying they stood against systemic racism, which is something that as long as I've been reporting in healthcare is something I'd never heard them say in terms of, they talk about implicit bias, they talk about individual acts of explicit racism, but never from a systemic or structural standpoint.
-It was very telling to me that this was different from what are those moments that occur?
+It was very telling to me that this was different.
 It seems like, you know, like once a year or once every two years where a tragedy occurs, it'll gain national attention sparks discussions on how to fix it, like, you know, gun violence and then slowly fade from public attention without any substantive action being taken.

 Speaker 1: I mean, did you feel in your conversations in your reporting that that kind of changing language to acknowledge this larger systemic problem was really meaningful and kind of how actions could be designed around it?
 Can you explain a little bit more about that, that shift?

-Speaker 2: Yeah, it's, it's interesting because in talking with some of the healthcare executives where the story, they have a common theme that they often believe went to was that they'd had these discussions obviously for years within their own organizations.
+Speaker 2: Yeah, it's, it's interesting because in talking with some of the healthcare executives, they have a common theme that they often went to was that they'd had these discussions obviously for years within their own organizations.
 And they noticed the shift in terms of how to do speed discussions evolved from one where they had to actually try to prove that systemic racism was a thing, you know, try to convince others who are not affected by it, that there is such a thing as systemic structural racism to one word.
 Now the conversation's changed to where, okay, how do we deal with this?
-You know, we, it's all understood now that systemic racism is act does actually exist, does actually affect outcomes, does actually affect care, quality and access.
-So Kate, so what are some of the steps that we have to take towards kind of addressing it?
+You know, we, it's all understood now that systemic racism actually does actually exist, does actually affect outcomes, does actually affect care, quality and access.
+So what are some of the steps that we have to take towards kind of addressing it?
 So I think in that sense, the, you know, the, the change in the nature of the conversations has helped you move things along in the right direction, but, you know, as they all, you know, as they all tests of the healthcare executive, so tests are still along with that,

 Speaker 1: This seems like such a big issue, like even narrowing these discussions of systemic racism down to the healthcare system, it's still a really big topic.
-Where did you start and kind of, how do you narrow that down to something that you can really grab onto and shape into a story?
+Where did you start and how do you narrow that down to something that you can really grab onto and shape into a story?

 Speaker 1: You spoke with healthcare executives about incidents of racism.
 And some of these stories are really powerful where people are willing to open up to you about these issues.

-Speaker 2: Not every person was open to talk about it because, and I totally understand that, you know, some were some had to think about it, whether or not it was a good idea to share their, their stories because they're very personal.
+Speaker 2: Not every person was open to talk about it because, and I totally understand that, you know, some were, some had to think about it, whether or not it was a good idea to share their stories because they're very personal.
 And I think that you always have to keep that in mind.
 I think one thing that I helped me in terms of helping, you know, those who did share a little more comfortable doing so was having, I would go through the entire interview with them because I've not only talk with them about sharing their stories, but also get their thoughts and insights in terms of the issue at hand, go through that entire process.
 And then after that was done, then after we built up a rapport, then being, they felt, I think a little more comfortable sharing with me, some of their personal story, believe me, I understand where they're coming from in terms of their reluctance to share, because sometimes, you know, some of these stories open up open.

 Speaker 1: So was there any specific story that stood out to you or, you know, anything that was personally really memorable?